Connector for OData

 </scripting>

-The portal service needs to be restarted afterwards.
-The classes from the packages executed above can now be imported into Groovy.
+The portal server service must then be restarted.
+The classes from the packages listed above can now be imported into Groovy.

 import de.uplanet.lucy.server.odata.consumer.cfg.*